Why don't I see my applications or monitoring data?

 To confirm that your application web frontend process is monitored

-- From the Dynatrace menu, go to Settings > Monitoring > Monitoring overview.
+- In Dynatrace, go to Settings > Monitoring > Monitoring overview.

 - Switch to the Process groups tab, and search for the required process group.
 All monitored processes are listed on this page.